 Rate |

 A certain amount of location turnover is allowed.
 Offices and people move to new buildings, and occasionally weather stations go down and replacements need to be found (see IsDueToLocationNotSupported for more on this).
 As new locations are added to an account's list of allowed locations, older locations are removed on a least-recently-used basis.
 There are limits on the number of "location changes" that a location-limited account can make in any given period of time.
 These limits aren't explicitly published, and may change over time, but the idea is that it should be very unlikely for a location-limited account to hit its limit on location changes.
-Location-limited accounts are built for a certain style of usage only (fetching regular updates from a mostly-fixed set of locations).
+Location-limited accounts are built for a certain style of usage only (fetching regular updates for a mostly-fixed set of locations).